 Find statistics that can help you better understand your industry, and study the latest trends that could impact your business.

 Find Canadian and foreign trade statistics and other information that can help you to grow your business, both abroad and in Canada.

 Discover resources available through your local Canada Business Service Centres, Statistics Canada, Canada's government libraries and the United Nations.

 Canada Business Network centres

 Canada Business Network Service Centres are found in each province and offer research materials that you can access free of charge, as well as expertise to help you with your research.

 - Contact the Canada Business Network

 The Canada Business Network has centres across the country that offer guidance, information and resources to help make your journey in business a successful one.

-Canada Business Network centres are located in each province and territory and many feature libraries that are stocked with materials to help small businesses.
+Some centres feature libraries that are stocked with materials to help small businesses.